raste/Wh-Space/INSTALL.md

+### Preparations

 In order to browse and build the application you will need Visual Studio 2010 or greater.

 To run the site you will have to prepare couple of things:

 1. Database (db)
   Microsoft SQL Server 2005 or higher to host the db is needed.
   You will need to create db, which will be used by the site.
-This can be done by running the script ([DB/WhSpace.sql](https://github.com/raste/Wh-Space/blob/master/DB/WhSpace.sql)) or the backup file ([DB/WhSpace.bak](https://github.com/raste/Wh-Space/blob/master/DB/WhSpace.bak)).
+This can be done by running the script ([DB/WhSpace.sql](https://github.com/raste/Wh-Space/blob/master/DB/WhSpace.sql)) or restoring via the backup file ([DB/WhSpace.bak](https://github.com/raste/Wh-Space/blob/master/DB/WhSpace.bak)).
 2. Connection string configuration
   The connection to the database must be configured in [Web.config file](https://github.com/raste/Wh-Space/blob/master/Source/WormholeSpace/Web.config).